 After making appropriate enquiries, the board of directors has a reasonable expectation that the academy trust has adequate resources to continue in operational existence for the foreseeable future.
-The Directors are vigilant in ongoing assessment of the resources available.
 For this reason the board of directors continues to adopt the going concern basis in preparing the accounts.
-Further details regarding the adoption of the going concern basis can be found in the statement of accounting policies.